-- The cost to manage each MHSW Material will be determined by a transparent cost allocation methodology. - Common and shared costs will be assessed across all Stewards in a fair and transparent manner. - Costs will be allocated based on data reported by all identified obligated Stewards subject to quality control processes. - Fees will cover common and material-specific costs and will be allocated to Stewards based on the proportion of MHSM that Stewards supply into the Ontario market. - Fees will be recovered consistent with Ontario Regulation 11/12. - Costs associated with the management of MHSW collected under the MHSW program for which a Steward for the product cannot be identified, if not material, will be attributed to Stewards in a fair and reasonable manner. - Stewardship Ontario will allocate costs within MHSM Categories where reasonable to reflect different costs to manage and to incentivize greater diversion of waste from disposal.
+- Common and shared costs will be assessed across all Stewards in a fair and transparent manner. - Costs will be allocated based on data reported by all identified obligated Stewards subject to quality control processes. - Fees will cover common and material-specific costs and will be allocated to Stewards based on the proportion of MHSM that Stewards supply into the Ontario market. - Fees will be recovered consistent with O. Reg.
+11/12. - Costs associated with the management of MHSW collected under the MHSW program for which a Steward for the product cannot be identified, if not material, will be attributed to Stewards in a fair and reasonable manner. - Stewardship Ontario will allocate costs within MHSM Categories where reasonable to reflect different costs to manage and to incentivize greater diversion of waste from disposal.